florisdenhengst/msc_thesis/controllable_abstractive_summarization/documentation/experiment_testing_benchmark.md

 * ROUGE-2: 0.1224
 * ROUGE-L: 0.3465

 To return to the question of worse performance on native controls, we can average the performance over all length categories and see how close the values is in this case.
-If short codes length codes restrict the model performance even for samples whose ground truth length is low, then the performance comes as no surprise. **TODO**
+If short length codes restrict the model performance even for samples whose ground truth length is low, then the performance comes as no surprise. **TODO**

 ### Length control performance